Weekly Class Descriptions

 Winter Practice: As the seasons change, our bodies and minds benefit from adapting our practices.
-This class session will explore the unique benefits of complimenting active yoga styles focused on mental and physical rejuvenation with Yin Yoga postures to support the transition to cooler months.
+This class session will explore the unique benefits of complimenting active yoga styles focused on mental and physical rejuvenation with Yin Yoga postures to support the transition through winter months.
 Practice will include breathing techniques and posture sequences to circulate prana, encourage fluidity and smoothness of movement, balance active engagement with nourishing rest and open to growth.
 Yin Yoga postures will be utilized to stimulate the joints, emphasize the organs that can support health and provide inspiration for turning inward to rejuvenate as winter progresses.
 Practitioners should be comfortable in an all-levels class and interested in furthering their practice; modifications will be offered.